shamim1258/Shamim/Technology/Python/DataTypes/notes.md

    -  Dictionaries
    -  User-defined classes
 -  Tuple is immutable but it can have mutable elements like list where we can say tuple is immutable but it's element are mutable.
+-  When tuple passed as function parameter the original tuple will remain unchanged.
+-  When list passed as function parameter the original list will get changed in function update the list.

 # Other objects Types